project-allocator/project-allocator/frontend/README.md

   - `components/`
     - Contains shared UI layouts and components e.g. `ProjectForm`
   - `contexts/`
-    - `ConfigContext.tsx`
-      - React context for loading configuration from the backend's `config.yaml` via API
     - `MessageContext.tsx`
       - React context for showing popup messages at the bottom right of the screen
-    - `UserContext.tsx`
+    - `SpinContext.tsx`
-      - React context for providing information for the currently logged-in user
+      - React context for providing global spinner when signing in and out
   - `pages/`
     - Contains pages
   - `routes/`